Bench-amblee/solar_power_prediction_model/README.md

 - 191,388,153.45 kW/hrs
 - $6,315,809.06 in revenue

 in just one year after upgrading.
-I recommend that the Gandikota Solar Power Plant invests into upgrading their arrays so that they can improve overall efficiency and generate more revenue for better salaries, expansion opportunites and more green energy!
+I recommend that the Gandikota Solar Power Plant invests into upgrading their arrays so that they can improve overall efficiency and generate more revenue for better salaries, expansion opportunities and more green energy!